The connecting homomorphism for Hermitian $K$-theory: Introduction

-From our perspective, the $K$-theory components of Hermitian $K$-theory of Grassmannians, missing in the case of Witt groups \cite{balmer2012witt}, arise from the algebraic Bott sequence, where the Bott element plays an important role.
+We order the rows (resp. columns) in $\Xi$ from left to right (resp. bottom to top).
+Observe that the centers of $K$-even Young diagrams can not locate on thoses boxes in the intersection of even rows and even columns, and therefore the boxes that $K$-even Young diagrams can center form a buffulo-check pattern, see Figure \ref{Fig:Buffalo-check}.
+A \textit{{buffalo-check} Young diagram} in $\Xi$ is a pair $(\Lambda, c_\Lambda)$ consisting of a $K$-even Young diagram $\Lambda$ in $\Xi$ and a center $c_\Lambda$ of $\Lambda$.\

+In Section \ref{sect:grassmanian}, we will describe the underlying map of the isomorphism in Theorem \ref{theo:GW-Grassmannian} in light of the combinatorial of even and buffalo-check Young diagrams.
+If $S = \Spec(\mathbb{C})$, our result agrees with \cite{zibrowius2011witt}.
+To compare, we note that

+Taking the negative homotopy groups, we recover Balmer-Calm\`es's computation on Witt groups of Grassmannians \cite{balmer2012witt}.
 Hermitian $K$-theory of Grassmannians could also be computed using the method of semi-orthogonal decomposition, as done by Walter in the case of projective bundles.
 This approach has been pursued in recent work \cite{rohrbach2021on}, where the author addresses half of the cases and assumes that the base is of characteristic zero.
 It is important to note that these restrictions are not necessary within our method.

 The recent advancements in Hermitian $K$-theory, especially when the invertibility of the element two in the base is not assumed, have opened new avenues for exploration, cf. \cite{schlichting2021higher} and \cite{calmes2023hermitian}.
-If we assume that two is invertible in the base, then it seems that one has the freedom to choose either the framework of Hermitian $K$-theory of dg categories \cite{schlichting2017hermitian} or that of the infinity category \cite{calmes2023hermitian} to work on.
+If we assume that two is invertible in the base, then one has the freedom to choose either the framework of Hermitian $K$-theory of dg categories \cite{schlichting2017hermitian} or that of the infinity category \cite{calmes2023hermitian} to work on.
 It is interesting to investigate our results in this paper when two is not invertible in the base.

 \textbf{Convention}.
 Throughout this paper, we assume that every scheme is separated Noetherian of finite Krull dimension, over a commutative ring $k$ and has $\frac{1}{2}$ in its global sections.